bargassa/NNTutorial/_episodes/Basics.md

 history = model.fit(xTrn, yTrn, validation_data=(xVal,yVal,weightVal), sample_weight=weightTrn, shuffle=True, callbacks=[checkpoint], **trainParams)
 ~~~

 When defining the model as we did above, we provided the criterion for saving the best epoch as the one where the weights are such that the validation loss is at its minimum.
-The method below (called checkpoint), which uses the callbacks function, saves such weights, and the it is used in the line above for training:
+The method below (called $checkpoint$), which uses the $callbacks$ function, saves such weights, and the it is used in the line above for training:

 ~~~
 checkpoint = callbacks.ModelCheckpoint(